cybozu-go/neco/docs/neco.md

 ### `external-ip-address-block`

-Specify an IP address block to be published externally.
+Specify an IP address block assigned to Nodes by a LoadBalancer controller.
 This value is used as metadata in the ignition template.

 Use case